lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 .. figure:: /_static/portal_default_view_DP02.png
     :name: portal_default_view_DP02

-    This is the default view upon entering the Portal Aspect.
+    This is the view when the DP0.2 Object table has been selected from the drop-down menus.

 .. _Portal-Intro-Single-Table-Queries: